 “The gallery is something we’ve been planning for a while but we couldn’t find the right spot.
 We thought it would make sense to turn the Østerbro store into the gallery store, just to get this idea out into real life.”

 The archive store is one part of a multifaceted commitment to sustainability, launched in 2019.
 As outlined in their sustainability report, Stine Goya is focusing on “People, Product, and Planet” and has already made big changes to the way they operate.
-Their use of sustainable fabrics has dramatically increased and brought with it new inspiration.
+Their use of sustainable fabrics has dramatically increased and brought with it new inspiration for the Scandinavian brand.